AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### IPv4 address

-Here you can enter IP address that will be used to create a TUN interface.
+Here you can enter the IP address that will be used to create a TUN interface.
 By default, it is `172.18.11.218`.

 #### Forcibly route LAN IPv4